-The Fire Activity Forecast and 7-Day Significant Fire Potential products were developed using objective data sources such as the FPA fires database, Fire Family Plus, and detailed meteorological data on a grid centered over the Pacific Northwest.
-Over two decades' worth of data were gathered and compared to identify patterns of weather, ignitions, and fire danger that combine to boost the risk of Significant Fires (defined above).
+The Fire Activity Forecast and 7-Day Significant Fire Potential products were developed using objective data sources such as:

+- The FPA fire occurrence database analyzing NFDRS 1978 fuel model G - Fire Family Plus 4.2 - Meteorological data on a grid centered over the Pacific Northwest. - Lightning strike archives parsed by PSA

+Over two decades' worth of data were gathered and compared to identify patterns of weather, ignitions, and fire danger that combine to boost the risk of initiation of new Significant Fires (defined above).